omgnetwork/ios-sdk/README.md

 - `client` is a `SocketClient`
 - `eventDelegate` is a `TransactionConsumptionEventDelegate` that will receive incoming events.

-An object conforming to `TransactionConsumptionEventDelegate` needs to implement the 3 common methods mentioned above and also `didReceiveTransactionConsumptionConfirmation(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.
+An object conforming to `TransactionConsumptionEventDelegate` needs to implement the 3 common methods mentioned above and also:

+- `didReceiveTransactionConsumptionApproval(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.

+This method will be called when a `TransactionConsumption` is approved by the requester.

+- `didReceiveTransactionConsumptionRejection(_ transactionConsumption: TransactionConsumption, forEvent event: SocketEvent)`.

-This method will be called when a `TransactionConsumption` is confirmed by the requester.
+This method will be called when a `TransactionConsumption` is rejected by the requester.

 #### User events